riyas-f/gamestreaming/README.md

 Tested on "Redmi Note 9 Pro" Mobile (Edge Browser & React Native WebView).

-Gameplay Test : I had tried GTA 5 and its working good.
+Gameplay Test : I tried GTA 5 and its working good.
 But the key mapping is not fully completed.
 Soon the stable version source code will be released.

 Youtube Link : https://youtu.be/dSmpw0J824g